 Phi Theta Kappa Scholarship

 Buena Vista University will award up to $40,000 in scholarships annually across all BVU sites and online programs.
-Eligible full-time students starting with BVU in 2016-17 will be considered to receive a scholarship in the amount of $200 per term for a total of 8 terms with a maximum award of $1600 per student.
+Eligible full-time students will be considered to receive a scholarship in the amount of $200 per term for a total of 8 terms with a maximum award of $1600 per student.

 - Transcripts from all colleges attended must be received and official evaluation of all transcripts must be completed by the end of the applicant’s first semester or the award will be rescinded.